pTurboGFP-PRL

 eukaryotic - SV40 ori

-Use Monitoring transcription from different promoters and promoter/enhancer combinations
+Use Monitoring of activity of different promoters and promoter/enhancer combinations

 Multiple cloning site (MCS)